Kansas Department of Wildlife, Parks: History

 In June 2017, Kansas Game Wardens rescued a woman who flipped her Kayak at Perry Lake.
 This rescue made state headlines after the bodycamera video of the incident surfaced on a number of media sources.

 On August 30, 2017, the Kansas Department of Wildlife and Parks deployed a fourteen-man team of Game Wardens to Texas to assist with water rescues after Hurricane Harvey struck the state.
 The wardens were equipped with a mobile command trailer and seven boats.
 Several successful voluntary evacuations were conducted during the deployment.

+In 2019, Kansas Game Wardens Lynn Koch and Michael McGinnis responded to a tiger attack at the Topeka Zoo.
+The wardens rendered aid to zookeeper Kristyn Hayden-Ortega after the attack occurred.

 In February 2019, Several Kansas Game Wardens were dispatched to a rural pond in McPherson County after a call came in that deer were stuck on the pond and had fallen through the ice.
 Wardens used specialized equipment to rescue a deer from the ice, although it appeared that several other deer may have broken through the ice and perished.

 In May 2019, Game Wardens from the Kansas Department of Wildlife and Parks deployed an airboat to rescue a rural Neosho Rapids family stranded by floodwater.
 The airboat made two trips, evacuating a total of four people.
 Each trip took about 18 minutes round-trip.
 No injuries were reported.

+In 2019, Game Warden Ross Uhrmacher received the Kansas Game Warden Officer of the Year award.
+He was pivotal in the rescue of an elderly man during a flooding situation, and he worked with local firefighters to navigate swift water to make the save.
+During the same flooding occurrences, he navigated flood waters to check flooded campers for stranded constituents and drove utility workers down the line to check electrical wiring.

 In January 2021, Kansas Game Wardens once again made national news by successfully freeing two buck deer by shooting their antlers.
 The bodycamera video was shown on numerous media sites.

+On July 14, 2025, at 1:00pm Game Warden Austin & K-9 Kai were requested by the Montgomery County Sheriff's Office to locate a missing elderly female that had wandered off in a remote section of property.
+With the heat index exceeding 90 degrees Kai was deployed in the area and within minutes a track was located.
+A few moments later Kai was able to locate the missing female.
+The female was given water and released to EMS.